 |

-We offer around eight miles of prime River Wye fishing on The Moccas Fishery, set at Bredwardine between Hay‑on‑Wye and Hereford.
+We offer approximately eight miles of excellent fishing on the River Wye at The Moccas Fishery, located in Bredwardine, between Hay-on-Wye and Hereford.

 |